Ron Iddles

-Ronald William Iddles OAM APM is a former Australian police detective.
+Ronald William Iddles OAM APM is an Australian former police detective.
 His conviction rate was 99% and he was dubbed "Australia's greatest detective".
 After a career spanning some 43 years investigating serious crime, he took up the role of Secretary of the Police Association of Victoria between 2014 and 2016.
 He retired in 2016, but he was lured out of retirement the following year and is currently Victoria's inaugural Community Safety Trustee.